adrianstevens/Xamarin-Plugins/SimpleAudioPlayer/README.md

 ### Example
-Coded in the shared PCL using the Xamarin.Forms dependancy service with **mysound.wav** stored in the PCL as an **Embedded Resource**
+Coded in a shared library (.NET Standard or PCL) using the Xamarin.Forms dependancy service with **mysound.wav** stored in the PCL as an **Embedded Resource**
 ```
 ISimpleAudioPlayer player = Plugin.SimpleAudioPlayer.CrossSimpleAudioPlayer.Current;